-The new Hubs 3D Printing Trends Q1 2019 have been released.
+The new Protolabs Network 3D Printing Trends Q1 2019 have been released.
 This special edition of the Trends Report marks its re-launch and re-design.
 The spotlight is given to professional & industrial 3D printing with a special on the Automotive industry.
 To produce this report data from multiple sources were considered to draw a holistic picture of the current state of 3D printing.

 The most significant change in 2018 was the evolution of our perception of the technology.
 Here are some of the key findings of the report: